The Death Penalty Could Become a 2020 Issue. But Many Conservatives Disagree With Trump

 Beyond politicians, religious leaders have embraced the less punitive angle on crime as well.
 Pope Francis declared last August that he believes the death penalty is wrong in all cases.
 And Cox notes that the Southern Baptist Convention has begun talking more about how to apply pro-life values to issues such as racial justice in the U.S.

-Even people who still support the death penalty are less fervent about it now, said Phoebe Ellsworth, a political science and psychology professor at University of Michigan who has studied the issue.
+Even people who still support the death penalty are less fervent about it now, said Phoebe Ellsworth, a law and psychology professor at University of Michigan who has studied the issue.

 “It used to be that people who supported the death penalty would always check strongly agree or very much approve of it.
 Now, even the supporters are closer to the middle than they used to be.
 Those extreme values aren’t being endorsed anymore,” she says.